aardvaaark/bc-production-wiki/podcast/audio-edit.md

    - Click `Export`

+- Use headphones, set your Mac audio level to something 'normal' and set the overall track 'gain'.
+It should feel right and loud.

+- If needed adjust the gain by:

+   - In the bottom section of GarageBand select `Controls` > `Track` > `Plug-ins`
+   - If needed search for the `Gain` plug-in under `Utilities`
+   - Use the gain control to increase the overall track volumn to a reasonable level (+10-15db need is not unusual)

 - Once the above is complete find the file and play it locally as a sanity check